Zahid Malik

-Zahid Malik (October 5, 1937 – September 1, 2016), was a Pakistani journalist and writer, who was the founder and editor-in-chief of Pakistan Observer.

-He was also the founder-chairman of the think tank '101 Friends of China', a non-governmental organisation aimed towards improving Pak-China ties.
+Zahid Malik (October 5, 1937 – September 1, 2016), was a Pakistani journalist, civil servant, and writer, who was the founder and editor-in-chief of Pakistan Observer.
+He was also the founder-chairman of the think tank '101 Friends of China', a non-governmental organisation aimed towards improving Pakistan–China ties.

-He also delivered over 100 lectures on various subjects to groups inside and outside Pakistan.
-He received the Sitara-i-Imtiaz Award in 2011.
-Pakistani EX-Prime Minister Nawaz Sharif expressed deep grief and sorrow over Mr Malik's demise and paid a rich tribute to him for his efforts towards press freedom.

 Biography

-Early life

 Born on October 5, 1937, in a small village of Sialkot District, Malik belonged to a well-educated family.
 After he completed his graduation from Jinnah Islamia College Sialkot, Malik started his career as a civil servant.
 After his retirement as a joint secretary in the Ministry of Information and Broadcasting, Malik launched a monthly Urdu news and views magazine Hurmat in 1980 and later started the English language daily Pakistan Observer.
 He was the Editor-in-Chief and publisher of the newspaper.

-Religious views

-Malik was a devout Muslim; his daily routine started by offering fajr prayers in the morning and he recited the Quran several times a day.

-Family

-Malik has four children; three sons and one daughter; they are all active in field of journalism.

-Prisoner #2627

 When he was arrested on charges of official secret act, he was labelled as prisoner number 2627.
-He later used this as his pen name as used it to refer to himself in the books he wrote about Dr. A.Q.
+He later used this as his pen name and used it to refer to himself in the books he wrote about Dr. A.Q.
 Khan.

-Patriotism

-Malik considered himself a patriot, and only found himself at odds with his country on two occasions: once in 1971 when Bangladesh was separated from Pakistan, and again when he was arrested for writing the biography of Dr. A. Q. Khan, as he was wrongly being labelled as a traitor to the country (although he was officially pardoned by high court judge of that time).

 Malik was patron-in-chief of the Nazaria-e-Pakistan Council, chairman of the International Seerat Centre and the Foundation for Coexistence of Civilizations.
 He was also the founder-chairman of the think tank '101 Friends of China', a non-governmental organisation aimed towards improving Pak-China ties.